 The following are the prerequisites for the first placement and are listed here for general information.
 Further details will be provided once you are admitted to the program.

-Valid CPR: To begin placements, students must have a valid Health Care Provider (HCP) level CPR certificate.
+Valid CPR: To begin placements, students must have a valid Basic Life Support (BLS) level CPR certificate.
 This certification must remain up-to-date annually, regardless of the expiration of the certificate.
 The provider of the certificate must use the Heart and Stroke Foundation Guidelines in order to be acceptable.
 Red Cross providers that follow the guidelines will also be accepted.
 First Aid certificates are not accepted in lieu of HCP CPR certificates.

 Police Information Check: A Criminal Record Check which includes working with 'vulnerable persons' is required for students to begin their placements.
 They can be obtained through the Edmonton City Police, the Calgary City Police, the RCMP, or a local law enforcement agency.
 Any fees associated with this requirement are the responsibility of the student.
 Failure to obtain a clear check may prevent students from completing the clinical requirement of the program.
-Students from out of province/country will need to complete the security check in their home province/country.
+Students from out of province/country will need to complete the security check in their home province/country prior to starting the program.

 Immunization Requirement: To meet patient protection standards suggested by Alberta Health & Wellness, students are required to obtain specified immunizations prior to clinical practice.
 Further details will be provided on admission to the program.